technicalpickles/technicalpickles.github.com/_posts/2008-05-05-managing-rubygems-on-gentoo.markdown

 ### In development

-On my development machine (4 MacBook running Leopard with Gentoo/Prefix), I've using RubyGems directly.
+On my development machine (a MacBook running Leopard with Gentoo/Prefix), I've using RubyGems directly.

 If I'm working on a Rails app, and it needs any gems, I've taken to [vendoring everything](http://errtheblog.com/posts/50-vendor-everything).
 This type of thing will be [supported out of the box for Rails 2.1](http://ryandaigle.com/articles/2008/4/1/what-s-new-in-edge-rails-gem-dependencies).